Joint Ventures 2024 Comparisons

 Ultimately, given the unique circumstances that will apply to the joint-venture parties, the proposed business arrangement and project-specific requirements, the determination of the optimal legal structure must be assessed on a case-by-case basis.
 Project- (and party-) specific advice is advised.

-Each JV structure has advantages and disadvantages, the importance of which will depend on the parties, industry, and project.
+Each JV structure has advantages and disadvantages, the importance of which will depend on the parties, industry, tax considerations, and project.

 • Corporate JVs simplify debt financing because the corporation itself is the borrower, which provides a clear basis for limited recourse financing, as the lender can rely on the corporation’s assets without considering individual participants’ personal assets.